-In 2 Peter 2:5, Noah is described as a "preacher of righteousness."
-In what way was he a preacher?
-The Greek word kerux ($\kappa\eta\rho\nu\xi$) refers to a herald, or "one who announces."
-Even when he wasn't saying anything, his labor on the Ark would have been his witness.
+In 2 Peter 2:5, Noah is described as a "herald of righteousness."
+Some people interpret this to mean he was a preacher.
+But the Greek word kerux ($\kappa\eta\rho\nu\xi$) refers to a herald, or "one who announces."
+Even when he wasn't saying anything, his labor on the ark would have been his witness.
 However, some Jewish scholars maintain that Noah did indeed leave some words, too.
 John Gill, in chapter 22 of the Pirke R. Eliezer, quotes Noah's words according to Jewish tradition: "Be ye turned from your evil ways and works, lest the waters of the flood come upon you, and cut off all the seed of the children of men."

 The tradition shows Noah giving both a warning and a means of salvation.
-If this extrabiblical source has any truth in it, then Noah is asking for people to repent, which would certainly fit with his own source of salvation through Christ.
+If this extra-biblical source has any truth in it, then Noah is asking for people to repent, which would certainly fit with his own source of salvation through Christ.
 Noah was not saved because of his righteousness-at least not in a worldly sense.
 Hebrews 11 tells us from where Noah's righteousness came.
-The Greek word is dikaiosune ($\delta{i\kappa\alphaio\sigma \nu \eta}$), which refers to a form of righteousness that is unattainable by law or by merit.
+The Greek word is dikaiosune ($\delta ikaiosúv\eta$), which refers to a form of righteousness that is unattainable by law or merit.

-Hebrews 11:7 says, "By faith Noah, being divinely warned of things not yet seen, moved with godly fear, prepared an ark for the saving of his household, by which he condemned the world and became heir of the righteousness which is according to faith."
+Hebrews 11:7 says, "By faith Noah, being warned by God concerning events as yet unseen, in reverent fear constructed an ark for the saving of his household.
+By this he condemned the world and became an heir of the righteousness that comes by faith."

 This sort of righteousness is found only by faith.
-The Apostle Paul says elsewhere, "For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast" (Ephesians 2:8-9).
+The Apostle Paul says elsewhere, "For by grace you have been saved through faith.
+And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast" (Ephesians 2:8-9).

 This is exactly how Noah was saved.
 His righteousness was unattainable; so it could only come by God's grace, through faith.
-Genesis 6:8 tells us that "Noah found grace in the eyes of the Lord."
+Genesis 6:8 tells us that "Noah found favor in the eyes of the LORD."
 Noah's salvation, like ours, was by grace.
-He could not do anything to attain righteousness for himself.
+He could not do anything to attain righteousness for himself